buildbot/buildbot/master/docs/manual/cfg-statustargets.rst

     (list of strings).
     A list of builder names for which mail should be sent.
     Defaults to ``None`` (send mail for all builds).
-    Use either builders or categories, but not both.
+    Use either builders or tags, but not both.

-``categories``
+``tags``
     (list of strings).
-    A list of category names to serve status information for.
+    A list of tag names to serve status information for.
-    Defaults to ``None`` (all categories).
+    Defaults to ``None`` (all tags).
-    Use either builders or categories, but not both.
+    Use either builders or tags, but not both.

 ``addLogs``
     (boolean).